Goalsum/TataruBook/docs/quick_start.md

 Next, in order to do bookkeeping, you need to add a currency type first.
 Adding a currency type requires modifying the [asset_types]({{ site.baseurl }}/tables_and_views.html#asset_types) table.
 In order to modify the table contents, you need to know what fields the table includes first.
 We recommend exporting this table using the `export` command before modifying it.

-Right-click on the `accounting.db` file you just created and select `asset_types` under the `TataruBook export` submenu:
+Right-click on the `accounting.db` file you just created and select `asset_types` under the `TataruBook export table` submenu:

 ![context menu for a DB file]({{ site.baseurl }}/assets/images/context_menu.png)